alexanderpeal/alexanderpeal/README.md

 I helped build Projexity, a platform for project-based learning in an AI-powered web IDE.
 Try it here: https://projexity.dev/

-some of my other projects:
+Check out some of my other projects:
 - Quest: A social media app that brings 'leveling up' to real life
   - Firebase / React Native
   - Devpost: [here](https://devpost.com/software/quest-4pho0a)